ovh/docs/pages/platform/ai/training_tuto_08_train_marine_mammal_sound/guide.en-gb.md

 ## Objective

-The aim of the tutorial is to understand how to train a model with AI Training in oder to classify sounds.
+The aim of the tutorial is to understand how to train a model with AI Training in order to classify sounds.

-This the next step after you have designed the model with AI Notebooks.
+This is the next step after you have designed the model with AI Notebooks.
 You can see the Notebook step in the tutorial [Audio analysis and classification with AI](/pages/platform/ai/notebook_tuto_06_marine_mammal_sounds_classification/).

 > [!primary]